LinuxBeaver/LinuxBeaver/README.md

   Filter binaries go in `/home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.

   ## SNAP Linux (NUMBER 393 VARIES)
-  Filter Binaries go `/home/USERNAME/snap/gimp/393/.local/share/gegl-0.4/plug-ins` NOTE - the number 393 may vary so read http://gimpchat.com/viewtopic.php?f=9&t=20336 for finding the right directory.
+  Filter binaries go `/home/USERNAME/snap/gimp/393/.local/share/gegl-0.4/plug-ins` NOTE - the number 393 may vary so read http://gimpchat.com/viewtopic.php?f=9&t=20336 for finding the right directory.
 Simply go back to `/home/USERNAME/snap/gimp/` and look for the correct number directory.

   ## The five most recommended filters are in this particular order